Michiel van Hulten

-Michiel Frans van Hulten (born 18 February 1969) is an analyst, writer, teacher and consultant.
+Michiel Frans van Hulten (born 18 February 1969) is a director of strategic research.
 He is a former director of Transparency International EU and a former Dutch politician.
 He was a Member of the European Parliament (1999–2004) and was chairman of the Labour Party (Partij van de Arbeid, PvdA) from December 2005 until April 2007.

 Early years

 Michiel van Hulten is the son of former Member of Parliament, Senator and former undersecretary to the Minister of Transport Michel van Hulten and former local alderwoman and provincial councillor Els van Hulten-Delfgaauw.
 He spent much of his youth abroad.
-In addition to the Netherlands he lived in Mali, Burkina Faso, the United States and the United Kingdom.
+In addition to the Netherlands, he lived in Mali, Burkina Faso, the United States and the United Kingdom.
 Van Hulten earned the International Baccalaureate at Atlantic College (part of the United World Colleges group of schools) in Wales.
 He holds a BSc(Econ) in Government (1990) and a MSc in Public Administration and Public Policy (1991) from the London School of Economics and Political Science (LSE), and a Master of Arts in European Political and Administrative Studies (1993) from the College of Europe in Bruges.
 During his university years, he became a member of the Dutch Labour Party and the Young Socialists.

 Political career

 Reaching the European Parliament

 Van Hulten began his career in 1993 as a policy officer at the Dutch Trades Union Confederation (Federatie Nederlandse Vakbeweging, FNV) in Amsterdam.
 He was then successively private secretary (political advisor) to Education and Science Minister Jo Ritzen and administrator in the Secretariat of the EU Council of Ministers, where he worked first on internal market issues and then on EU enlargement.
 In 1997, Van Hulten took part in the election campaign for Tony Blair in the UK, and in 1998 he worked for the Labour Party campaign in the parliamentary elections in the Netherlands, as speechwriter for party leader Wim Kok.

-In 1999 Van Hulten was a successful Labour Party candidate in the European Parliament elections.
+In 1999, Van Hulten was a successful Labour Party candidate in the European Parliament elections.
 He was a member of the Committee on Budgetary Control, which is tasked with reducing EU budgetary fraud and irregularities.
 Together with colleagues from other countries and parties he founded the Campaign for Parliament Reform, a group of MEPs which campaigned for an end the monthly 'travelling circus' of Parliament between Brussels and Strasbourg and greater accountability for the reimbursements of parliamentary expenses.
 In 2002, Van Hulten was named one the Europeans of the Year by the weekly newspaper European Voice.